 Prof. dr. ir.
-Marcel Reinders TU Delft & LUMC About Medical Delta Medical Delta wants to realize sustainable care with technological solutions.
-As a key player in the health and technology ecosystem, it aims to create an impact on people, care, knowledge and economy through interdisciplinary scientific research and practiceoriented Field and Living Labs.
+Nico de Jong TU Delft & Erasmus MC

+Inauguration Medical Delta Professors 2021 About Medical Delta Medical Delta aims to realize sustainable healthcare with technological solutions.
+As a key player in the health and technology ecosystem, it aims to create an impact on people, care, knowledge and economy through interdisciplinary scientific research and practice-oriented Field and Living Labs.
 In doing so, Medical Delta helps make healthcare better, while keeping it accessible and affordable.
 Medical Delta brings together three renowned universities, two university medical centers and four universities of applied sciences in the province of Zuid-Holland.
 Medical Delta started a major scientific program in 2019.
-In the coming years, almost 300 scientists will work together in 15 different consortia on technological solutions for sustainable care.
+In the coming years, over 350 scientists will work together in 16 different consortia on technological solutions for sustainable care.
 Companies, healthcare institutions, the province and major cities in the Delta are closely involved, including through Living Labs, where innovations with end users are tested in healthcare practice.
 The objective for the period 2019-2023 is for the Medical Delta research programs to grow in size, achieve excellence and develop technological solutions for sustainable care.
 Medical Delta was founded in 2006 by TU Delft, Leiden University, Erasmus University Rotterdam, LUMC and Erasmus MC.
-Since 2016, four universities of applied sciences have joined Medical Delta: The Hague University of Applied Sciences, Hogeschool InHolland, Hogeschool Rotterdam and Hogeschool Leiden.
-Medical Delta is managed by board members Frank Willem Janssen and Gertine van der Vliet.
-The board is advised by the Scientific Council and the Social Council.
+Since 2016, four universities of applied sciences have joined Medical Delta: The Hague University of Applied Sciences, InHolland University of Applied Sciences, Rotterdam University of Applied Sciences, Leiden University of Applied Sciences.
+Medical Delta is managed by board members Frank Willem Janssen and David de Glint.
+The board is advised by the Scientific Council and the Societal Council.
 The Scientific Council is represented by Medical Delta professors, educational directors, lecturers and Young Medical Delta representatives.
 Medical Delta is facilitated by a small, effective agency.